 There’s no debate that the best-ball format is the best thing to happen to fantasy football in recent years.
-Few things are better than scratching the fantasy draft itch — with skin in the game — during the summer months instead of waiting for August.
-What’s more enjoyable than sitting poolside, phone in hand, drafting A.J.
-Brown in the second round all day, every day?
-Nothing.
+Few things are better than scratching the fantasy draft itch — with skin in the game — in anticipation of your home fantasy football draft.

-That said, drafting with other degenerates at this time of year means stiff competition.
+That said, drafting with other degenerates in the best ball streets — especially on Underdog Fantasy —means stiff competition.
 Opponents aren’t the casual drafters who show up to the draft with a fantasy football magazine from a local 7-Eleven.
 They know their stuff.

 QB scoring tends to be flat across the board, meaning there are few major jumps in output — the difference from one ranking to the next is negligible.